Smantii/dctkit/docs/theory.md

 ::::

 As we stated previously, the definition of the dual coboundary operator is straightforward now.
-The following result [@munkres2018elements; @milicchio2008codimension], called *Poincarè duality*, gives us an explicit relation between primal coboundary and dual boundary.
+The following result (Munkres 2018; Milicchio et al. 2008), called *Poincarè duality*, gives us an explicit relation between primal coboundary and dual boundary.

 :::: importantbox
 ::: Th